DAY 1: Arrive Hanoi

 Activity: Optional kayaking, swimming or cooking demonstration

-Dinner & Overnight: Superior cabin onboard Emeraude (B,L,D)
+Dinner & Overnight: Deluxe cabin onboard Emeraude (B,L,D)

 Named after a cruising vessel that plied the waters of Halong Bay between 1906 and 1937, this beautiful replica of a classic steamship allows you to enjoy Halong Bay in style.
 Stay in a superior air-conditioned cabin with en suite bathroom and enjoy award-winning cuisine and spacious deck space.